EOSIO/eos/README.md

 If you prefer to manually build dependencies, follow the steps below.

 This project is written primarily in C++14 and uses CMake as its build system.
-An up-to-date Clang and the latest version of CMake is recommended.
+An up-to-date Clang and the latest version of CMake is recommended, and do make sure you have CMake installed for Command Line Use.

 Dependencies: